luizassimoes/OEM-catalog-scraper/README.md

 ### Executing the Script

-To execute the script, go to its main folder run the following command.
+To execute the script, go to its main folder and run the following command.

 ```bash
 python src/main.py